 The next task was to remove the walls and door frame from the ensuite.

 The noise and dust are something else, but there’s something quite therapeutic about destroying a stud wall, especially when it was put together really quite well when it was first built.
 Having said that, the guy who did the plastering clearly didn’t understand the definition of the word ‘skim’ when he slopped on a coat about half an inch thick.
 Not that I could do any better.
-Personally I think plastering is one of the dark arts, in the same vein as turning people into frogs, as practiced only by magicians and wizards.
+Personally, I think plastering is one of the dark arts, in the same vein as turning people into frogs, as practised only by magicians and wizards.

-All of which left us with this mess to be cleaned up, which is why we had a nice big(ish) skip in the carpark.
+All of this left us with this mess to be cleaned up, which is why we had a nice big(ish) skip in the carpark.

-Next steps include removing the ensuite contents from the Triple Room next door, adding new walls to make it bigger, then bashing through part of the diving wall between the two rooms.
+The next steps include removing the ensuite contents from the Triple Room next door, adding new walls to make it bigger, and then bashing through part of the diving wall between the two rooms.